andresgbecerra/co-induction-anguar/Interview/CSharp.md

 [Back](#content)

-# Costum Control
+# Custom Control
 - A custom control is designed for single use in a specific application.
-There are three main ways to create a new custom control:
+- There are three main ways to create a new custom control:
-  - Derive it from an existing user control
+  - Derive it from an existing **user control**
   - Group existing controls together into new compiled control
   - Create a new control by deriving from the System.Windows.Controls.Control class

+- **User controls:** allow developers to write code that can be used in various areas of the program.
+  - For example, if a website requires the same search control in multiple places, it can be created once as a user control and then dropped into different areas of the code.
+This serves the dual purposes of reusability and bug prevention.

 [Back](#content)

 # Circular references

 - Occur when two or more interdependent resources refer back to each other, either directly or indirectly, resulting in a closed loop or lock condition.
-This situation makes the resource unusable.
+- This situation makes the resource unusable.
 - circular references are most commonly resolved using garbage collection.
 The garbage collector systematically detects and collects circular references.
 Other solutions for circular references issues include callback methods, event handlers, and dependency injection.
--

 [Back](#content)

 # Exception handling

 - exception handling helps detect **errors** in code at runtime.
-The process is implemented using four different keywords:
+- The process is implemented using four different keywords:
   - **Try** identifies blocks of code where exceptions are activated
   - **Catch** catches the exceptions that have been identified by <Try>
   - **Finally** executes a given set of statements depending on whether an exception is thrown out or not
   - **Throw** removes the exception

-> **throw exception** and a **throw clause**: The fundamental difference is that throw exceptions overwrite the stack trace, whereas throw clauses retain the stack information.
+> **throw exception** and a **throw clause**:
+> The fundamental difference is that throw exceptions overwrite the stack trace, whereas throw clauses retain the stack information.
 As such, it is much harder to retrieve the original code responsible for throwing the exception with throw exceptions.

 [Back](#content)